okigan/lambdaflex/README.md

 1. Initially, AWS Route53, AWS API Gateway, and AWS Lambda are deployed to handle incoming requests.
 2. As demand increases, AWS VPC, AWS Load Balancer, AWS Target Group(s), and AWS Fargate are deployed
 3. AWS Route53 is updated to redirect traffic to the AWS Load Balancer, which is backed by AWS Fargate pods.
-4. As demand recedes, the AWS Route53 records, AWS Fargate services, and AWS VPC are removed and the system is back to more cost-efficient AWS Lambda deployment.
+4. As demand subsides, the AWS Route53 records, AWS Fargate services, and AWS VPC are removed and the system is back to cost-efficient AWS Lambda deployment.

 ```mermaid
 flowchart TB